Plastics Products Manufacturing Workers

 Postsecondary Training

 You will learn most of your skills on the job.
 To become a stronger applicant or to position yourself for advancement, you can get an associate of applied sciences (A.A.S) degree.
-Pennsylvania College of Technology, for example, offers an A.A.S. in plastics and polymer technology.
+Pennsylvania College of Technology, for example, offers an A.A.S. in polymer technology.

 Applicants with some knowledge of chemistry, mathematics, physics, drafting, industrial technology, or computer science have a better chance of being hired.
 Some colleges offer associates or bachelors degrees in plastics technology.
 Job seekers with these degrees have a definite competitive edge and may also advance more quickly.